Usmaniac2003/AgoraVoiceAgent/DOCS/GUIDE.md

 pnpm add agora-rtc-react agora-token
 ```

-For UI components, we’ll use shadcn/ui in this guide, but you can use any UI library of your choice or create custom components:
+For UI components, we'll use shadcn/ui in this guide, but you can use any UI library of your choice or create custom components:

 ```bash
 pnpm dlx shadcn@latest init